What is Physical Trauma?

 What We Offer

-J. Flowers Health provides comprehensive care and healing for people who have gone through long-term and acute physical trauma.
+J. Flowers Health Institute provides comprehensive care and healing for people who have gone through long-term and acute physical trauma.
 We offer a wide range of services to help our patients recover from injuries and trauma pain and get back on their feet.
 Our team of specialists is experienced and available to provide the best possible care for our patients through trauma-informed therapy and interventions.